msaf9/gitignore/README.md

 - [License](#license)

 ## Introduction
-Using gitignore, a developer can intentionally do not track the files they don't want to be on a remote repository.
+Using gitignore, a developer can intentionally not track the files they don't want to be on a remote repository.

+## Gitignore docs
+More information about the available git ignore files can be found on this [README.md](docs/README.md).

 ## VCS
 - git